Discover where your credit file is stored, its contents and the reasons why you should request a credit report.

 - Personal details: Your credit file contains identifying information such as your full name, previous and current address, and birthday.
-It also contains vital financial information such as your income, social security number, employment history and home ownership.
+It also contains vital financial information such as your income, social security number, employment history, and homeownership.

-- Credit information: The reporting agency gathers information from, credit issuers, banks, lending agencies and other sources such as your credit card accounts, credit limit and balance.
-It also contains the date you opened and closed a certain account, your credit limit, balance, monthly payment and your payment history.
+- Credit information: The reporting agency gathers information from, credit issuers, banks, lending agencies and other sources such as your credit card accounts, credit limit, and balance.
+It also contains the date you opened and closed a certain account, your credit limit, balance, monthly payment, and your payment history.
 Lenders often look into your credit report to check your repayment history.
 The report includes the due dates of your credit payments, the dates you missed payments and whether or not you pay on time.

 Even payments made to your landlord (if applicable), utility companies, insurer, and professional service organizations.

-- Financial data in public records: the reporting agency collects public record information such as bankruptcy records, tax liens, foreclosures and monetary judgment.
+- Financial data in public records: the reporting agency collects public record information such as bankruptcy records, tax liens, foreclosures, and monetary judgment.

 - Inquiries/requests for a copy of your credit report: You can see who requested for a copy of your credit report in the recent year.
 Credit enquiries your credit providers make are also reflected in your credit file.

-Every time you apply for a loan, you automatically authorize the lender to request for a copy of your credit report and such inquiries will be reflected in your credit report.
+Every time you apply for a loan, you automatically authorize the lender to request a copy of your credit report and such inquiries will be reflected in your credit report.
 These include lenders who ask for a copy of your credit report for the purpose of giving you a pre-approved credit offer.
-The names of these person or agencies that made the inquiries are listed in the inquiries section.
+The names of these people or agencies that made the inquiries are listed in the inquiries section.
 Even your own voluntary inquiries are reflected in the report.

 What’s not in my credit report?

 Your credit report doesn’t include the following information:

 - Credit score.
 You can request a separate copy from the reporting agency.